 2. What is a customer journey map?

 Customers usually have a certain goal they would like to achieve when dealing with an organization or business.
-A customer journey map gives a visual depiction of the steps it takes for them to achieve that goal and how they felt about it along the way.
-Using customer journey maps allow businesses to take a walk in their customer’s shoes and accurately experience their brand as their users would.
+A journey map gives a visual depiction of the steps it takes for them to achieve that goal and how they felt about it along the way.
+Using journey maps allow businesses to take a walk in their customer’s shoes and accurately experience their brand as their users would.
 Often this helps identify gaps or pain points in the customers experience that the organization can then address and remedy.

 A customer journey map can be made with pencil and paper, sticky notes on a white board, or displayed in an Excel spreadsheet.
 Some businesses will even incorporate meaningful graphics into their maps to help better visualize the customer journey.
 These maps may focus on a certain aspect of a customer journey like service and support or they may have a broader scope and look at their customer’s daily experience.